-- ▶ Space for the installed distribution files you need approximately 1.3GB for GemStone/S 64 Bit, and additional space for other products. - Additional space as required for your repository. - ext4, XFS, and ZFS are supported; XFS or ZFS filesystem should be used in preference to ext4.
+- ▶ Space for the installed distribution files-you need approximately 1GB for GemStone/S 64 Bit, and additional space for other products. - Additional disk space as required for your repository. - ext4, XFS, and ZFS are supported; XFS or ZFS filesystem should be used in preference to ext4.
 Extent files cannot be accessed via CIFS, and NFS requires special configuration. - ▶ The repository files should be located on a disk drive that does not contain swap space.
+Use of multiple disk drives is advisable for servers.